oldstork/asypi/CONTRIBUTING.md

 This is the desired type of API design.
 Avoid hiding things behind things like compile-time code generation (and, if possible, atttributes), where a user is forced to guess if and how their code will be transformed behind the scenes.

-## Code Quality and Comments
+## Code Quality, Comments, and Documentation

 Try to maintain the current quality and frequency of comments.

+When adding new APIs or changing the functionality of existing APIs, update the corresponding documentation under `docs/`.

 Code that is difficult to understand even with comments should be rewritten unless doing so would result in significant performance regressions.

 ## Git

-One commit per thing, and one thing per commit (consider a thing to be any reasonably significant and distinct item; e.g. a feature, bugfix, or enhancement).
+Please try and adhere, as best as possible, to the philosophy of "one commit per thing, and one thing per commit" (consider a thing to be any reasonably significant and distinct item; e.g. a feature, bugfix, or enhancement).
 This ensures that the commit history is easily understandable, and one knows exactly what features they are including/excluding when performing `git checkout`.

 Please use `git pull --rebase` to avoid ugly merge commits.